ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 The :ref:`getting-started` guide shows how to allocate *Floating IP address* to your nodes.

-.. important:: The Chameleon floating IP address pool is a shared and finite resource. **Please be responsible and release any unused floating IP address, so other Chameleon users and projects can use them!**
+.. important:: The Chameleon floating IP address pool is a shared and finite resource. **Be responsible and release any unused floating IP address, so other Chameleon users and projects can use them!**

 Releasing Floating IP Addresses via GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To release floating IP addresses through the web interface:
+To release floating IP addresses through the GUI:

 1. Navigate to *Network* > *Floating IPs* in the sidebar
 2. To release a single IP: click the dropdown in the *Actions* column and select *Release Floating IP*